dicebear/dicebear/apps/docs/pages/how-to-use/csharp-library/index.md

 ---
 title: C# Avatar Library
 description: >
-  Use the DiceBear C# library to generate SVG profile pictures in .NET, Godot and Unity.
+  Use the DiceBear C# library to generate SVG profile pictures in .NET.
 Targets netstandard2.0 and net8.0 with an API identical to the JavaScript library.
 ---

 # C# avatar library

 The C# library provides an API identical to the [JavaScript library](/how-to-use/js-library/).
-It targets `netstandard2.0` and `net8.0`, so it runs on .NET 8 and newer, on .NET Framework 4.6.1 and newer, in Godot 4.2+ with .NET, and in Unity.
+It targets `netstandard2.0` and `net8.0`, so it runs on .NET 8 and newer and on .NET Framework 4.6.1 and newer.
 The same seed and style definition produce SVGs byte-identical to the JavaScript reference.

+Game engines have their own guides.
+[Godot](/guides/use-the-library-with-godot/) runs the library on a .NET build, and [Unity](/guides/use-the-library-with-unity/) needs a NuGet client and an SVG renderer before it can.

 ## Installation